snowyu/property-manager.js/README.md

 Features:

 * Inherited properties with class.
-* Assign properties from a plain object.
+* Assign properties from a plain object(JSON Object).
 * Clone object.
 * Compare object whether is the same.
-* Export properties to a plain object.
+* Export properties to a plain object(JSON Object).
 * Declare properties with type and default value.
-  * Suports `arrayOf` property with type
+  * Supports `arrayOf` property with type
-  * Suports property with `template`(the property value is determined by the template content):
+  * Supports property with `template`(the property value is determined by the template content):
     * `template` *{string | (this) => string}*:
       * the template string, eg, `'${author}-${uuid()}'`
       * or customize template function, `function() {return this.author + '-' + uuid()}`
     * `imports`: *{Object}* the optional functions could be used in the template string.
     * **NOTE**: the template property is readonly by default.
-You can make it writealbe.
+You can make it writeable.
       Once a new value has been written, the template will be no useful unless the new value is null or undefined.

 We often need to manage the properties of an object, consider the following: